michael-school/E-Commerce/README.md

 # E-Commerce

- E-commerce website for the purpose of bootstrap, html, and css review
+ mock e-commerce website for the purpose of bootstrap, html, and css review

 ## Image Citations